Remote work challenged buyers and sellers to get acquainted with each other online, leading to several deals being struck

 Matt O’Donovan, CEO of WiFi SPARK, is another owner-operator who agreed to join Volaris during the pandemic.

 “What Volaris did especially well was consistent and regular communication.
 I had dialogue regularly with the M&A team, who would phone me up just to ask ‘How are you doing?’” says O’Donovan.

 “The reassurance and affirmation every step of the way ensured that we never felt lonely, and I was really made to feel that there was no such thing as a stupid question, and nothing was too much trouble,” he says.
 “It’s been a really good experience.”

-Despite these adjustments, Hoffman and others, like Lumine Group’s Vice President of Business Development Elliot Yunger, say the key value propositions of Volaris still shone through to prospects.
+In addition to building personal connections remotely, Lumine Group’s Vice President of Business Development Elliot Yunger says the key benefits of Volaris still need to shine through to prospects.

-“It’s our ecosystem of customers, partners and employees that prospective sellers can tap right into to help accelerate their growth,” says Yunger.
-“That's the number one reason why people choose Lumine Group.”
+“It’s our ecosystem of customers, partners, and employees that prospective sellers can tap right into to help accelerate their growth,” says Yunger.
+“That's the number one reason why people choose Lumine Group and Volaris.”

 But Yunger says the COVID environment necessitated their move to put more information online to help sellers understand what it's like to be part of Lumine Group and the Volaris network.

-Similarly, Drake’s team invested in improving online marketing by creating personalized landing pages for prospects using account-based marketing tactics.
+Similarly, Drake’s team invested in improving access to information for sellers by creating personalized landing pages.

-“We’ve done a better job pushing out content that helps prospects understand we’re a different kind of acquirer.
-We've leaned in to content that provides some self-service to help people more easily find answers to questions they have.”
+“We’ve done a better job helping sellers access the information needed to understand we're a different kind of acquirer and to help people more easily find answers to questions they have.”

 “The reassurance and affirmation every step of the way ensured that we never felt lonely, and I was really made to feel that there was no such thing as a stupid question, and nothing was too much trouble.”